lextm/lextm.github.io/_posts/2020-5-13-miseries-around-asp-net-windows-authentication-setup.md

 ---
 layout: post
 title: Miseries Around ASP.NET Windows Authentication Setup
-tags: IIS Windows authentication ASP.NET
+tags: IIS "Windows authentication" ASP.NET
 excerpt_separator: <!--more-->
 ---
 {% include image.html
 src="telus-garden.jpg" caption="Copyright © Lex Li.
-TELUS Garden Offices in Vancouver." %}
+TELUS Garden Offices in Vancouver." width="512px" %}

 ASP.NET developers should have some IIS knowledge.
 But how much can be enough to fully understand the concepts of Windows authentication?
 Well, based on the questions from Stack Overflow, I bet the answer is quite lot.
 A complex topic like this requires extensive knowledge beyond ASP.NET/IIS, and if you don't fully understand some Windows/AD processes behind the scene puzzles are everywhere.
 This post might not be able to cover everything, but can leave you hints on what to explore further.
 <!--more-->